RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-stream-0.1.0.md

 3. If `currentFlowRate == 0`, we can compute a request balance with `lastUpdatedBalance - sumOfPreviousExpectedAmount` if it is positive, `zero` otherwise, and capping this value to `expectedAmount` if the request is not the last one of its series
 4. If `currentFlowRate > 0`, we cannot compute a fix request balance.
 Each second, we need to apply the logic above replacing `lastUpdatedBalance` with `lastUpdatedBalance + currentFlowRate \* (current timestamp - lastUpdateTimestamp)`

-### C - Computing fee balances
+### C - Adaptation for fee balances

 Apply exactly the same steps from A and B but:

-- adapting the flow filter to fetch fee flows (cf. Fee payment flows)
+- adapting the flow filter to fetch flow update events matching `values.feeAddress`
 - and replacing `expectedAmount` with `values.feeAmount` coming from the first request of the suite